Helderburg Quick Answers

 In a nut shell— when the restoration is completed, the Defender looks brand new.
 People will find it hard to believe it’s 25 years old or older.
 It’ll be better than it was when it was on the showroom floor!

-Call or email me with specific questions.
+Call or email us with specific questions.

 Have they been wrecked before